Capturing medtech opportunities as virtual healthcare gains momentum

 Recently, investors have been witnessing political events in the world’s two largest economies that could have quite a profound impact on global economic development in the next four to five years.
 They are:

-The US presidential race has come to an end and a new administration is now in waiting.
+The US presidential race has come to an end and now there's a new administration-in-waiting.
 Come January 2021, the US government may have a White House and the upper chamber of Congress on opposing sides.
 That could bring some challenges to governing in the medium term1.

 On the other hand, China's economic policies and development priorities for the next five years are relatively straight-forward.
 So as we await the final tally of the US elections, we share our views on the investment implications from these events, and the potential opportunities that could emerge.